Judiciary of Italy: Judicial stream

 The Italian judiciary comprises courts that adjudicate disputes and intervenes ex officio where the law so requires, thereby interpreting, defending and applying the law in the Italian Republic, as well as public prosecutor offices who have a legal monopoly over the initiation of criminal proceedings and standing in several civil or commercial instances (e.g. proceedings involving a minor, bankruptcy, etc.).
 A further distinction is made between the ordinary judicial circuit, which encompasses civil and criminal courts, from the special judicial circuit, which embeds specialised courts in administrative, tax and audit matters.

-The judicial system is divided into one, two or three tiers (gradi, sing. grado): primo grado (first instance), secondo grado (instance of appeal) and ultima istanza (last resort) also called terzo grado (third tier) depending on the judicial circuit competent to hear the dispute at hand.
+The judicial system is divided into one, two or three tiers (gradi, sing. grado): primo grado (first instance), secondo grado (instance of appeal), and ultima istanza (last resort) also called terzo grado (third tier) depending on the judicial circuit competent to hear the dispute at hand.
 In general, inferior courts have original and general jurisdiction, intermediate appellate courts hear cases on appeal from lower courts, and courts of last resort rule on appeals from lower appellate courts on matters of interpretation of the law.

 Public prosecutor offices, called Procura della Repubblica, are organised within each tribunal, court of appeal and even the Corte Suprema di Cassazione.

-The Corte Suprema di Cassazione is Italy's highest court in civil, criminal and tax matters, whose competence extends to issues related to the interpretation and meaning of the law, normally exclusive of fact-related disputes.
+This court has not jurisdiction over the special judicial circuit, which includes administrative, tax, and audit courts.
+These specialised areas of law are managed by separate courts with specialised supreme courts, such as the Consiglio di Stato for administrative disputes and the Corte dei Conti for public finance matters The Corte Suprema di Cassazione is Italy's highest court in civil, criminal and tax matters, whose competence extends to issues related to the interpretation and meaning of the law, normally exclusive of fact-related disputes.
 Whilst the doctrine of stare decisis is not provided for under Italian law, the Corte Suprema di Cassazione's rulings exert legal suasion over lower courts to adjudge future disputes.

-This court has not jurisdiction over the special judicial circuit, which includes administrative, tax, and audit courts.
-These specialised areas of law are managed by separate courts with specialised supreme courts, such as the Consiglio di Stato for administrative disputes and the Corte dei Conti for public finance matters.